duke-malaria-collaboratory/BRAVA/README.md

 AMA/out/fastq/all_samples/final_filtered/BF3_final_R_filt.fastq.gz	8491
 ```

-`create_summaries` should produce 2 files in the `{trim_filter_out}` folder: `long_summary` and `wide_summary`. `long_summary` is a csv file that summarizes the read counts with columns read_type, read_ct, sample, and target.
+`create_summaries` should produce 2 files in the `haplotype_output` folder: `long_summary` and `wide_summary`. `long_summary` is a csv file that summarizes the read counts with columns read_type, read_ct, sample, and target.
 This allows for easy manipulation of the dataframe if needed in the future. `wide_summary` is a csv file that summarizes the read counts with each row being a sample.
 This allows for easy visualization of the data analysis to see how each sample did throughout the workflow.

 With our small samples of AMA and CSP, the long summary looked like this: